You are here: Urology Textbook > Kidneys > Medullary sponge kidney

 Urography:

-The contrast media fills the ectatic collecting ducts, and the excretion is delayed: "paintbrush appearance" [fig. medullary sponge kidney in urography].
+The contrast medium fills the ectatic collecting ducts, and the excretion is delayed: "paintbrush appearance" [fig. medullary sponge kidney in urography].
 Progressive disease leads to calcifications in the distal collecting ducts: appearance suggestive of a "bouquet of flowers".

 Differential Diagnosis of Bilateral Renal Calcification: